psdoood/SteganoPass/README.md

 5. Now save the image using the options in the settings window.
 6. To retrieve password, select image containing the hidden data, enter the key, and click "Extract Data from Image".

-## Contributing
-Contributions are allowed!
-Feel free to submit a pull request.

 ## Acknowledgements
 - [ImGui](https://github.com/ocornut/imgui) for the GUI elements.
 - [stb](https://github.com/nothings/stb) for image loading and writing.